-7.1 The Designated Safeguarding Lead (and any Deputies) will undergo updated Child Protection training specifically for Designated Safeguarding Leads at least every two years, in accordance with 'Keeping children safe in education' (DfE, September 2016).
-In addition to formal training, the Designated Safeguarding Lead(s) will keep up to date with safeguarding developments and refresh their knowledge and skills regularly, but at least annually.

-7.2 The Headteacher, all staff members and Governors, who have contact with children and young people, are required to receive appropriate safeguarding and child protection training, which is regularly updated and in line with advice from the Southend-on-Sea Local Safeguarding Children Board (LSCB).
-All Child Protection training is recorded and certificates will be sent to attendees.
-In addition, all staff members receive safeguarding and child protection updates as required, but at least annually, to provide them with relevant skills and knowledge to safeguard children effectively.

-7.3 The school will ensure that the Designated Safeguarding Lead (and any Deputies) also undertakes training in inter-agency working and other matters, as appropriate.

-7.4 The Headteacher, in the first instance, will provide support and supervision to staff involved in child protection issues.

-7.5 All staff are made aware of the boundaries of appropriate behaviour and conduct.
+- 7.1 The Designated Safeguarding Lead (and any Deputies) will undergo updated Child Protection training specifically for Designated Safeguarding Leads at least every two years, in accordance with Keeping Children Safe in Education (DfE, 2019) In addition to formal training, the Designated Safeguarding Lead(s) will keep up to date with safeguarding developments and refresh their knowledge and skills regularly, but at least annually. - 7.2 The Headteacher, all staff members and Governors, who have contact with children and young people, are required to receive appropriate safeguarding and child protection training, which is regularly updated.
+In addition, all staff members receive safeguarding and child protection updates as required, and at least annually, to provide them with relevant skills and knowledge to safeguard children effectively.
+Records are kept of all child protection training. - 7.3 The school will ensure that the Designated Safeguarding Lead (and any Deputies) also undertakes training in inter-agency working and other matters, as appropriate. - 7.4 The Headteacher, in the first instance, will provide support and supervision to staff involved in child protection issues. - 7.5 All staff are made aware of the boundaries of appropriate behaviour and conduct.
 These matters form part of staff induction and are referred to in the Staff Code of Conduct/Staff Behaviour Policy.